 - Android and iOS mobile devices

-- Browser extensions for Chrome, Firefox, Opera, Brave, Edge, and Vivaldi
+- Browser extensions for Chrome, Firefox, Opera, Brave, and Edge

 NordPass mobile apps